Chris Johnson (running back): 2011–2013: Mid-career

 Johnson started the 2013 season with 25 carries for 70 yards in a 16–9 victory over the Pittsburgh Steelers.
 On November 3, against the St. Louis Rams, he had 150 rushing yards and two rushing touchdowns.
 On November 14, he had 86 rushing yards and two rushing touchdowns against the Indianapolis Colts.
 In the regular season finale against the Houston Texans, he had 127 rushing yards and a rushing touchdown in the 16–10 victory.
 He rushed for 1,077 yards on 279 carries with six touchdowns in 16 games.
 The 2013 season was less productive statistically for Johnson than any other year of his career up to that point.

 On April 4, 2014, the Titans released Johnson.

 New York Jets

-2014 season

 Johnson agreed to a three-year contract worth $9 million per year with the New York Jets on April 16, 2014.
 Johnson finished the 2014 season with 153 carries for a career-low 663 yards and one touchdown.

 The Jets declined the second year of Johnson's contract on February 15, 2015, making him a free agent in the 2015 offseason.